stitchdata/docs/_developer-content/connect/guides/api/configure-oauth-for-a-source.md

       {{ page.summary }} Configuring OAuth yourself is required only if you want to use your own OAuth client credentials.
 Otherwise, Stitch will use its own credentials to perform the OAuth handshake.

+      Configuring OAuth allows you to completely white label the source setup process, ensuring your end users have a seamless experience.
+At a glance, the process will look like this:

+      1. Your application handles the OAuth handshake and redirects
+      2. Your application provides the required OAuth source properties to the Connect API
+      3. Stitch manages OAuth and refresh tokens on an ongoing basis for sources that utilze them

       You can configure OAuth for any source with an `oauth` connection step.

 # -------------------------- #